sndwvs/xradio/README.md

 # Preparation

-1. To use the driver on the Orange Pi Zero install Armbian from SD-card (prepared with Etcher - http://etcher.io).
+1. Install Armbian from SD-card (prepared with Etcher - http://etcher.io).
 Log in as root.

 2. Install kernel headers: